 Uv Exposure Calculator

 The Uv Exposure Calculator computes uv exposure from the relation safe minutes = (base burn minutes at UV index 1 / UV index) x SPF.
 It takes 3 inputs (current uv index, minutes to burn at uv index 1 with no protection in minutes, sunscreen spf factor) and returns the uv exposure.
-Because this is a pure mathematical or physical formula rather than a jurisdiction-specific rule, the result never changes over time: the same inputs always produce the same answer, so you can rely on it whether you are checking homework, sizing a design, or sanity-checking another tool.
-Enter your values in the fields below and the result updates instantly; you can also share a permalink that pre-fills the exact calculation, which is useful for teaching, reports, or collaboration.
+These tools are for pet owners and for anyone planning a day around the weather, their time outdoors, their sleep or their working hours, turning something you already know, a pet's age, a UV index, a bedtime or the length of a work session, into a figure you can act on.
+Enter your values below and the result updates instantly, and you can share a permalink that pre-fills the exact calculation.
+Enter your own actual figures rather than a typical or average value, check the units and the time format shown on each field before you read the answer, and run it again whenever your inputs change, because a result only holds for the conditions and the routine you entered.
 For example, with current uv index = 5, minutes to burn at uv index 1 with no protection = 67 minutes, sunscreen spf factor = 1, the uv exposure works out to 13.4, and the worked example further down the page shows every step so you can follow the arithmetic and reproduce it by hand.
 The method is the standard form documented by U.S. EPA, Sun Safety and the UV Index, and the figure above each result carries the date it was last verified.
-This tool is general information and is not a substitute for professional engineering, medical, financial, or scientific advice; always check critical results against the primary source and your own judgement.
+The result describes a typical pattern rather than an individual: animals vary by breed, size and health, and people vary in how they tolerate sun, cold, lost sleep and long stretches of focus, so treat the figure as a planning guide and take any worry about an animal to a veterinarian, or about your own health to a qualified clinician.

 With Current UV index = 5, Minutes to burn at UV index 1 with no protection = 67 minutes, Sunscreen SPF factor = 1, the result is 13.4.